-So, you’ve been scanning job listings, updating your resume, and maybe you’ve even landed a few interviews already.
+So, you’ve been scanning job listings, updating your CV/resume, and maybe you’ve even landed a few interviews already.
 And let’s not forget – dreaming about that juicy salary that comes with the title.
 Yep, Test Managers do quite well for themselves, don’t they?

 But, before you can start picking out your new office furniture, there’s a little hurdle to get past first – the interview.
 It’s not the most fun part of the job hunt, but it’s undoubtedly one of the most crucial ones.